 The majority of women who have a molar pregnancy will not need any further treatment after the initial evacuation.
-However approximately 15% of women who have had a complete molar pregnancy and around 1% of those with a partial molar pregnancy will require additional treatment.
+Approximately 15% of women who have had a complete molar pregnancy and around 1% of those with a partial molar pregnancy will require additional treatment.

-The two choices of treatment are a further surgical evacuation (a D and C) or chemotherapy treatment.
+The two choices of treatment are a further surgical evacuation (D & C) or chemotherapy treatment.
 The majority of patients are treated with chemotherapy as this has a much higher success rate.
-A few selected patients may benefit from the repeated D and C, but these patients should have their cases discussed with the team at Charing Cross before this procedure is performed.
+A few patients may benefit from a repeat D & C, but these patients should have their cases discussed with the team at Charing Cross before this procedure is performed.

-Normally patients who require chemotherapy treatment will be notified from Charing Cross Hospital and admission arranged for investigations and to start treatment.
-Fortunately the overall cure rate for women who need treatment after a molar pregnancy is over 99% and we aim to use treatments of low toxicity to achieve this.
+Normally patients who require chemotherapy treatment will be notified by the Charing Cross Team and admission arranged for investigations and to start treatment.
+Fortunately the overall cure rate for women who need treatment after a registered molar pregnancy is 100% and we aim to use treatments of low toxicity to achieve this.